go-gorp/gorp/README.md

 dbmap.DropTables()
 ```

+### SQL Logging ###

-Optionally you can pass in a log.Logger to trace all SQL statements:
+Optionally you can pass in a log.Logger to trace all SQL statements.
+I recommend enabling this initially while you're getting the feel for what
+gorp is doing on your behalf.

 ```go
 // Will log all SQL statements + args as they are run